La Demoiselle de Sociando-Mallet Haut-Médoc 2022 - Second vin

 Wine rated (2023 guide) 91-93/100

-The fruity intensity of the Demoiselle de Sociando bouquet is an obvious invitation to try the wine!
-Notes of blackcurrant and elderberry complemented by a touch of cinnamon make an irresistible argument.
-Pleasant sweetness on the palate, where the wine displays temperament without failing to underline its sapidity.
-I think this wine can be enjoyed in its youth, while emphasizing that it has respectable ageing potential.
+The fruity intensity of the Demoiselle de Sociando bouquet clearly invites you to taste the wine!
+Notes of blackcurrant and elderberry complemented by a touch of cinnamon are irresistible.
+Pleasantly sweet on the palate, the wine displays character without compromising its flavor.
+I think the wine can already be enjoyed in its youth, while emphasizing that it has respectable aging potential.
 2026-2037

 1JOUR1VIN PRICE